rust-lang/rfcs/text/0000-min-rust-version.md

 `rust="1.30"` if you've used Rust 1.30.
 This version will be used to determine if crate can be used with the crate user's toolchain and to select appropriate dependency versions.
-In case if you have `rust="stable"`, but execute `cargo publish` with Nigthly toolcahin you will get an error.
+In case if you have `rust="stable"`, but execute `cargo publish` with Nightly toolcahin you will get an error.

 If you are sure that your crate supports older Rust versions (e.g. by using CI testing) you can change `rust` field accordingly.
-On `cargo publish` it will be checked that crate indeed can be built with the specified version. (though this check can be disabled with `--no-verify` option)
+On `cargo publish` it will be checked that crate indeed can be built with the specified version.

 For example, lets imagine that your crate depends on crate `foo` with 10 published versions from `0.1.0` to `0.1.10`, in versions from `0.1.0` to `0.1.5` `rust`